bobbydwise1/portfolio-react-week2/README.md

-# _Chess Variant - Medieval Persia._
+# _Chess Variant - Tamerlame 2000._

-#### _A variant of chess originating from medieval Persia.
-Also called Tamerlame Chess._
+#### _A variant of chess originating from medieval Persia, but updated with modern rules.
+Also called Tamerlame 2000 Chess._

 #### By _**Robert Lee**_

 ## Description

-_A variant of chess originating from ancient Persia, created in React._
+_A variant of chess, created in React._

 ## Setup/Installation Requirements